-Bowflex, like Total Gym, offers several varieties of their home gym.
-The Blaze is one of the mid-range models and it has a good features to price ratio.
+Bowflex, like Total Gym, offers several varieties of their home gym and the Blaze is one of the mid-range models, offering a good bang for your buck.

 The Blaze is safe to use- there are no free weights that can be dropped and the power rods are stationary, so there’s no risk of them flying out of control during use.

-The biggest benefit the Blaze has to offer is workout variety.
+The biggest benefit the Blaze has to offer though, is workout variety.